ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 For now just shape it roughly, but very likely you'll be revisiting this later and adjust the shape.
 ![Alt text](../images/mouth_slidingPlane.jpg)

+!!! warning "Watch Out"
+    Make sure that this spans from almost the symmetry line to as far back as the lip ctrls should go, and ideally a bit further.
+    If the lip ctrls or the corner ctrls are doing some very bad jumps or generally some unstable motions, this surface is often not placed well.

 ## Upper and Lower Ctrls
+### Count and Position
 The Lip Ctrls (Upper and Lower Lips Ctrls) are the only dynamic ones, where you can specify how many you'd like.
 And you do that with the **fLeftLipParamPercs**.
 Now thats's a bit technical and needs to be understood.
 If you set the attribute to *[0.20, 0.33, 0.5]*, you'll get this many lip ctrls: